 Scrape down the sides and bottom of the bowl to ensure that all of the ingredients are fully incorporated.

-Butter and flour a tube pan before adding the cake to the pan.
+Prepare the tube pan with butter (or margarine) and flour before adding the cake batter to the pan.

 **It’s best to use a Tube Pan with a Removable Bottom, it makes it much easier to get the cake out of the pan